Timothy's Story

 It was an emphatic statement from a Kookaburras team that is near unstoppable when at the peak of their powers.
 The result continued the Kookaburras’ remarkable record of winning every Commonwealth Games gold medal since men’s hockey was introduced to the Games in 1998.

-He also got on the scoreboard at the 2023 World Cup, where Australia lost 3-1 to the Netherlands in the bronze medal match.
+He also got on the scoreboard at the 2023 World Cup, where Australia lost 3-1 to The Netherlands in the bronze medal match.

 Teammate Jake Harvie said of Tim: “He has very good goal sense … he’s a really tricky player to mark.
 He’s a cruisy guy, which can sometimes lead you into a false sense of security as he’s ready to pounce at any opportunity.
 He’s a ball magnet up front and a very good player.”

-Of the field, Tim has completed a bachelor of commerce and actuarial studies at the University of NSW.
+Off the field, Tim has completed a bachelor of commerce and actuarial studies at the University of NSW.